Russia in the Eurovision Song Contest 2009: Final

 The final took place on 7 March 2009.
 Sixteen entries competed and the winner was selected over two rounds of voting.
 In the first round, a public televote exclusively selected the top three entries to proceed to the second round, the superfinal.
 In the superfinal, the winner, "Mamo" performed by Anastasia Prikhodko, was determined through the votes of a jury panel.
 The jury consisted of Alexander Barannikov (secretary of the Eurovision Song Contest 2009 organising committee), Dzhohan Pollyeva (head of the Council for Humanitarian Cooperation of CIS countries), and television and music producers Yuriy Aksyuta, Kim Breitburg, Alexander Dulov, Igor Krutoy, Alexander Lunyov, Vladimir Matetsky, Ruben Oganesov, Larisa Sinelschikova and Maxim Fadeev.
 In addition to the performances of the competing entries, Eurovision Song Contest 2008 winner Dima Bilan, 2000 Russian Eurovision entrant Alsou, 2007 Russian Eurovision entrants Serebro, 2009 Azerbaijani Eurovision entrants AySel and Arash, 2009 French Eurovision entrant Patricia Kaas, 2004 and 2009 Greek Eurovision entrant Sakis Rouvas, and 2009 British Eurovision entrant Jade Ewen performed as guests.

 Controversy

 Prikhodko's win sparked allegations of vote-rigging.
 The song was first submitted, in a fully Ukrainian language version, for the 2009 Ukrainian preselection, but failed to qualify, before being submitted and eventually winning the Russian contest where it was performed in Russian and Ukrainian.
-Valeriya's producer Yusif Prigozhin did not agree with the bilingual nature of Prikhodko's song stating: "A song performed in Ukrainian can’t have anything to do with Russia".
+Runner-up Valeriya's producer Yusif Prigozhin did not agree with the bilingual nature of Prikhodko's song stating: "A song performed in Ukrainian can’t have anything to do with Russia".